 Greensboro has a population of 281,038 and presently covers a land area of approximately 132.9 square miles while the total area protected by the Greensboro Fire Department is 144.5 square miles.
 The total population protected by the department, including its rural fire districts, is 277,755.
 Daytime population is estimated to be 334,796.
 The department protects areas that have population densities ranging in excess of 6,951 people per square mile to less than two people per square mile.

 The Greensboro Fire Department's primary mission is to provide fire, medical, hazardous material, and technical rescue response within the geographic boundaries of the City and first responder medical support to county Emergency Medical Services (EMS) providers.
-Fire protection is provided by 578 positions operating 25 fire stations, 24 engine companies, 11 ladder companies (quints), 5 Battalion Chief vehicles, a heavy rescue company, two Hazardous Materials Teams, a Commander, and necessary support equipment and personnel.
+Fire protection is provided by 584 full time positions (FTE), operating 25 fire stations, 24 engine companies, 11 ladder companies (quints), 5 Battalion Chief vehicles, a heavy rescue company, two Hazardous Materials Teams, a Commander, and necessary support equipment and personnel.